This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Adobe at the top of the page.

-Although Adobe is commonly known for its widely distributed free Acrobat PDF Reader, the company makes money primarily by serving "creative professionals" with software used in image manipulation, animation, web design and the creation of interactive media content.
-Adobe's Photoshop, Dreamweaver, Flash and InDesign products are some of the better known creative software suites used by graphic designers, production artists, web designers, photographers, animators, publishers and writers.
+Although, Adobe is commonly known for its widely distributed free Acrobat PDF Reader, the company makes money primarily by serving "creative professionals" with software used in image manipulation, animation, web design and the creation of interactive media content.
+Adobe's Photoshop, Dreamweaver, Flash and InDesign products are some of the better known creative software suites used by graphic designers, production artists, web designers, photographers, animators, publishers, and writers.

-High Average Prices for Creative Software Products
+High Average Prices for Creative cloud services over the period of use

 Growth in Internet Users Drives Demand for Web Design Apps